Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 - `Sea water sound falloff fix`
 - `Actor collision box fix`

-We need to select two other patches under the *Mod specific* tab select to ensure functionality for Patch for Purists:
+We need to select three other patches under the *Mod specific* tab select to ensure functionality for Patch for Purists:
 - `Separate axe inventory sounds`
+- `'Talked to PC'extension`
 - `Creature voiceover enable`

 6. Click *Apply the chosen patches*.
 Your Morrowind.exe will now be updated (You can do this at any time and it doesn't matter if you patched your Morrowind.exe before).